 Oaks Christian aims to partner with local engineering companies and entrepreneurs to provide internships for the students, as well as expertise to the classes.

 The new IDEA Lab will be housed in what was formerly the PetBest Building on Cedar Valley Road.
-The first phase, including the wood fabrication, metal fabrication, and robotics labs will open fall 2018.
+The first phase, including the wood fabrication, metal fabrication, and robotics labs will open 2019.
 The second phase which includes the electrical engineering lab, computer science lab, new rocketry lab, and physics lab will open in summer 2019.